 There’s a place I cherish and go to in April, a remote cabin in the Canadian countryside with cows and maple trees and family joy.
-Over 50 of us gathered there this spring, the first time I saw most of them in three years due to the pandemic.
+Over 50 of us gathered there this spring, I’d guess an average turnout.
 Our cabane à sucre, a celebratory sugaring season party, lasted about six hours and I savored every moment like I did the pure maple syrup at its core.
 That night, reflecting on this traditional family farm event I’ve attended since I was a baby, where my mom went in her youth as did her mom’s family and generations before them, I wondered, what makes it so special?

 Let’s go back in time.